yashnaman/mai-protocol-v3/docs/architecture.md

 ## Perpetual

 The Perpetual stores the data of margin accounts of the traders.
 The trader can deposit / withdraw / trade in the perpetual.
-The multiple perpetuals in the same liquidity pool can have different oracles and underlying assets, but they must have the same collateral.
+The multiple perpetuals in the same liquidity pool can have different underlying assets and oracles, but they must have the same collateral.

 ## AMM